Ionic vs. Xamarin: Mobile App Development

 All that said, the majority of developers using Xamarin or Ionic are building line-of-business apps.
 While a baseline level of performance is certainly important, what really matters for these types of apps is delivery speed and execution.
 Since business needs evolve constantly, your developers need a technology platform that enables them to ship updates faster than ever across a variety of platforms.
 Fortunately, coupled with today’s powerful mobile device hardware, Ionic apps are highly performant.

-The table below compares the features and attributes of the Xamarin and Ionic solutions in more detail.
+The table below compares the features and attributes of the Xamarin and Ionic frameworks in more detail.

 |Xamarin.Forms||Xamarin for iOS, Android, MacOS||Ionic|